 Arthritis is not a single disease but rather a group of diseases of different severities and distinct symptoms.
 Therefore, it is difficult to say that in all cases of arthritis that chiropractic care is needed.
 However, for some of the more common types of arthritis, chiropractic care can be extremely helpful in reducing pain and improving mobility.
 The most regular types of arthritis treated by chiropractors are:

-- Inflammatory arthritis: Caused by an autoimmune disorder which cases pain and swelling in the joints.
+- Inflammatory arthritis: Caused by an autoimmune disorder that causes pain and swelling in the joints.

 - Osteoarthritis: Caused by the wearing down of the cartilage in joints, which evokes inflammation and pain.